 53. What is the threshold potential?

-It is the critical level to which a membrane potential must be depolarized to initiate an action potential.
+It is the critical level at which a membrane potential must be depolarized to initiate an action potential.

 54. During an action potential, which ions temporarily dominate?